 Image by Pets Adviser (CC by 2.0)

 Now that I’ve been teaching forever, I can deal with whatever technical difficulties come my way.
-As a new teacher, though, my lesson plan was my life-preserver, and my lessons all centered around those unobtainable copies.
+As a new teacher, though, my lesson plan was my life preserver, and my lessons all relied upon those unobtainable copies.

 Out of ways to stall my classes, I went in early to ask for my copies.
 With a huge smile, Jackie told me they weren’t ready yet.